Artesano Organic Malbec/Cab Franc – Argento Redux

 Argento first appeared in 1999, with a range of varietal wines typical of Argentina, including its “signature” red grape, Malbec.

-Argento is now one of the largest producers of organic wine in Mendoza, with 305 ha certified organic in 2019 and is on a rapid journey to total organic certification.
+Argento is now one of the largest producers of organic wine in Mendoza, with 305 ha certified organic in 2019 and is on a rapid journey to full organic certification.
 I’m also impressed that their commitment to sustainability doesn’t stop there.
 Wastewater recycling, the use of drip irrigation, and 100% recycling of packaging are in place.
 Additionally, there is full Fairtrade accreditation for all of its vineyards. ¡Bien hecho!

 So does this wine live up to its billing?